gevabriel/dataset/README.md

 # dataset
-Kumpulan dataset yang digunakan saat perkuliahan
+dataset used for college purpose